Fixed Interest Fund vs Income Fund

 You can reasonably expect that the Fixed Interest Fund will demonstrate lower volatility than equity funds, but investors should not expect it to behave in the same way as the Income Fund.

-David Macri is the Chief Investment Officer of Australian Ethical.
+David Macri is the former Chief Investment Officer of Australian Ethical.